Riftwalker Guide

 • This can cause problems for higher damage monsters you are whittling down by running in, firing one spell, and then getting out to regen.

-• It is a very mana intensive entity which means you'll be running out of spell points a lot
+• The water entity is a very mana intensive entity which means you'll be running out of spell points a lot

 • It's skill was draining me 111 spell points.